-The main purposes of the Group's capital management are to support the Group's business strategy and to ensure a sufficient level of capital to withstand severe macroeconomic downturns.
+The main purposes of the Group's capital management are to support the Group's business strategy and to ensure a sufficient level of capital to withstand even severe downturns without breaching regulatory requirements.

 Credit institutions assume risks as part of conducting business, and sometimes financial losses occur.
-The first line of defence against such losses is the individual institution's earnings.
+The first response against such losses is the individual institution's earnings.
 In a given year, if the earnings are not sufficient to cover the losses, they are covered by excess capital, that is, the part of the institution's capital that exceeds its solvency need.